egonw/cdkbook/atomsbonds.i.md

 ### IElement

-The most common property of `IElement`s are their symbol and atomic number.
+The most common property of <topic type="class">IElement</topic>s are their symbol and atomic number.
 Because the `IAtom` extends the `IElement`, CDK atoms also have these properties.
 Therefore, we can set these properties for atoms manually too: